wolpert/svarm/docs/Design.md

 we need.

-Moving to MySQL is a possibility here, but seriously increases the complexity of an install.
+Moving to MySQL is a possibility here, but seriously increases the complexity of an installation.
 This may be warranted if popularity of the project increases and someone can demonstrate it will be actually worth it.
-I would love PostGRESQL over MySQL if encryption can be maintained correctly.
+I would love PostgreSQL over MySQL if encryption can be maintained correctly.

 ### PostgreSQL